luohancfd/CFCFD-NG/doc/sphinx/index.rst

 The Compressible-Flow CFD Project
 =================================

 Since the 1980s, we have been building compressible flow simulation codes.
+Our goal is to make these codes into reliable simulation tools for high-temperature gasdynamic flows.

 .. figure:: _static/slot-injection-by-vince.jpeg
    :align: center